AdamWeissman/algo-frontend/README.md

 ## Features
-Anonymous user can search "Algorithm Koans" that were created in the past 48 hours.
+<li>Anonymous user can search "Algorithm Koans" that were created in the past 48 hours.</li>
 System is Self Cleaning... deletes anything older than 48 hours.
 Anonymous user can also add a koan by selecting one of the predtermined algorithms.